 Academic Library Partners

-MacEwan University Library is a regional hub for Community Scholars Programs in Alberta, Saskatchewan, Manitoba, and the Northwest Territories.
+MacEwan University Library serves as a regional hub for the Community Scholars Program across Alberta, Saskatchewan, Manitoba, and the Northwest Territories.

-Academic libraries in these provinces interested in partnering to lead local Community Scholars Programs are invited to express their interest by emailing communityscholars@macewan.ca.
-New partnerships will be considered beginning April 1, 2026.
+Academic libraries in these regions that are interested in partnering to lead a local Community Scholars Program are invited to submit an expression of interest.